BettercareHealth/bettercare/maternal-care/test-1.md

 	1. Any titre is present
 15. Syphilis in pregnancy should be treated with:
 	1. Nitrofurantoin (Macrodantin)
-	1. Benzathene penicillin (Bicillin LA or Penilente LA)
+	1. Benzathine penicillin (Bicillin LA or Penilente LA)
 	1. Tetracycline
 	1. Ampicillin
 16. How often should a woman at low risk, who lives near a clinic, visit the antenatal clinic between 28 and 34 weeks?